whitemike889/telegraf/plugins/inputs/youtube/README.md

 		- videoId (string): the ID that YouTube uses to uniquely identify the playlist item
 	- fields:
 		- viewCount (float): the number of times the video has been viewed
+		- likeCount (float): the number of times the video has been liked
+		- dislikeCount (float): the number of times the video has been disliked
+		- favoriteCount (float): the number of times the video has been favorited
+		- commentCount (float): the number of times the video has been commented on

 ### Example Output: